amirfounder/instagram-username-builder-v1/readme.md

 - method to safe-build directory
 - gen username, delimiters before and after first and last tokens
 - parts of speech generation
+- user accepts synonyms in user_accepted.txt file for each synonym. reduce unecessary compute time for unused synonyms

 # Dev details